Inverell Post Office

-Inverell Post Office is a heritage-listed post office at 97 Otho Street, Inverell, Inverell Shire, New South Wales, Australia.
+Inverell Post Office is a heritage-listed post office at 97 Otho Street, Inverell, in the North West Slopes region of New South Wales, Australia.
 It was designed by NSW Government Architect’s Office under Walter Liberty Vernon. and built in 1904 by G. F. Nott.
 The property is owned by Australia Post.
 It was added to the New South Wales State Heritage Register on 23 June 2000.

 History

 The first post office at Inverell was established on 1 January 1855 in the store of Mr Colin Ross.
 Ross had settled on Byron Farm, that was to become Inverell, in 1853 and was instrumental in the development of the town.
 The Postmaster General's Annual Report for 1861 reported the establishment of a mail service between Armidale, Byron, and Frazer's Creek, via Moredun, Paradise Creek, Newstead, Inverell, and Buckulla once a week by horseback.
 The following year a service was established between Wellingrove and Inverell, once a fortnight.

 Business continued to grow as Inverell grew in importance within the region, with over 4,300 letters being posted weekly and 220 mails received and dispatched by 1900.
 In 1900 the PMG Department finally agreed to the erection of a new post office on the site of the 1869 building.

 The tender for the construction job was awarded to a G. F. Nott for £3,999.19.0 and approved on 26 June 1903.
 The new post office comprised the office, public space, a postmaster's office, telephone exchange, kitchen, sitting room, five bedrooms, pantry and wash house, plus bathrooms and storerooms.

 The new office was officially opened on 2 September 1904.
-Additions took place in 1913-1917 costing £325, with further work carried out in 1916-1918 for £658.
+Additions took place in 1913–1917 costing £325, with further work carried out in 1916–1918 for £658.